vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - Removed three production lines.
 Validation: full Debug rebuild; all 21 CTest targets pass (10.79 s after the final incremental build).

+## Assemble RIFF files in the final byte buffer

+- The shared RIFF writer now reserves its size field, appends children directly into the returned buffer, and fills the size afterward.
+Removed the complete intermediate payload buffer and its final copy for SF2, DLS, and WAV output.
+  Child layout, root/child padding rules, and overflow errors remain unchanged.
+- This adds two production lines but removes a full-file staging allocation and copy, with no new API or helper.
+Expanded the RIFF regression with a 65,537-byte child to check high size bytes and odd-payload alignment, alongside existing nested-chunk and exporter checks.
+- Validation: warning-free Debug incremental build; all 21 CTest targets pass (10.79 s).

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual